Episode 1677 - Tom Scharpling

 They're always just like, ooh,

-I mean, we did a talk about the book, right yeah and then but we talked about you got married and everything else and you left jersey yeah i've been re-watching the soprano so i'm in deep jersey right now oh yeah it's the
+i think the monolith is late spotify like the spotify monolith comes down but here's my question though in terms of like also along with what we're doing because i don't know that i talked to you really i mean we did a talk about the book right yeah and then but we talked about you got married and everything else and you left jersey yeah i've been re-watching the soprano so i'm in deep jersey right now now oh yeah it's the

 so good right

-it i can't there's still lines on the sopranos i think about that are like the like when tony was sad and then pauly walnuts is just like uh
+it i can't there's still lines on the sopranos i think about that are like the like when tony was sad and then poly walnuts is just like uh

 Like to try to cheer him up.

-Like I didn't realize until watching it this time, which is my third time through, I think,
+Like, I didn't realize until watching it this time, which isn't, this is my third time through, I think,

 that, you know, Paulie is like

-Like, I don't think I fully realize just how quickly the empathy for Tony went away.
+Like, I don't think I fully realized just how quickly the empathy for Tony went away.

 Yeah.